CS3398-Borg-Engineerz/CS-Borg-Engineerz-S2020/README.md

 ## **2nd Sprint Task Summary**
 **Login Functionalities with Corresponding User Profile Page**
-* (Bailey Cheung) - PR 36: Created a login page (HTML/CSS and PHP files) and added a login table to the database (SQL files).
-PR 38: Created a user profile page (HTML/CSS and PHP files) that pull an organization member's information from the database and formats into a profile page - beautification needed.
+* (Bailey Cheung) - PR 36 (see for artifacts): Created a login page (HTML/CSS and PHP files) and added a login table to the database (SQL files).
+PR 38 (see for artifacts): Created a user profile page (HTML/CSS and PHP files) that pull an organization member's information from the database and formats into a profile page - beautification needed.
 Officer (will be) able to edit organization page preferences.
+PR 41 (see for artifacts): Created algorithm base code for organization suggestions for students based on current organizations that they are a part of (Java file, MySQL files).

+## **Team Members Next Steps**
+* Josh -
+* Ola -
+* Bailey - Flesh out the organization tag algorithm and beatify my PHP login code and logic - refactor as much as possible.
+Add any additional functionality to login page that team determines is necessary, beautification may also be needed.
+* Chance -

 ## **3rd Sprint Task Summary**
 Testing with use cases and debugging.